Workers' Compensation Attorney in Ohio

 Because workers’ compensation is an insurance program, making payments affects employers’ costs by increasing premiums.
 The prospect of higher costs causes too many employers to dispute legitimate workers’ compensation claims.
 If you don’t have qualified and experienced legal help, this can easily happen to you.

-Lawyers Experienced with Ohio Workers’ Compensation Claims
+Let Our Experienced Ohio Workers’ Compensation Lawyers handle your Claims

 At Heller, Maas, Moro & Magill, Co., LPA, we stand up for what’s right when injured and disabled workers seek the workers’ compensation benefits they have been promised by Ohio state law.
 Our lawyers are proud to be a part of the northeastern Ohio community where we live and work, and we want to see workers treated fairly, especially when they have been injured or become ill.
 We know the system.
 We will fight for you.